 What are my responsibilities?

-- Help advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences
+- Advance the state-of-the-art in the field, including generating patents and publications in top journals and conferences.

 What skills are needed to qualify for this internship?

 - Candidate must have completed PhD or completed Graduate degree with 3+ years of Experiences in the field of computer vision, machine learning/deep learning.